Ali-Shir Nava'i: Influence of Nava'i

 In his poem, Nava'i wrote that his poems were popular amongst the Turkic peoples not only in Khorasan, but also amongst the enthusiasts of the poetry of Shiraz and Tabriz:

 Moreover, Nava'i stresses that his poems received recognition not only amongst the Turkic peoples, but also amongst the Oghuz Turks:

-These words prove the bayt below of the poet Nimatallah Kishwarī, who lived and worked in the Aq Qoyunlu during the rule of Sulṭān Yaqūb, and who was envious of the Timurid court:
+These words prove the bayt below of the poet Nematullah Kishvari, who lived and worked in the Aq Qoyunlu during the rule of Sultan Yaqub, and who was envious of the Timurid court:

 This means that the Aq Qoyunlu saw the environment of the Ḥusayn Bāyqarā court as a model environment.

 Nava'i had a great influence in areas as distant as India to the east and the Ottoman Empire to the west.
 His influence can be found in Central Asia, modern day Turkey, Kazan of Russia, and all other areas where Turkic speakers inhabit.